Edwin Flavell (RAF officer): Military service

-Unlike his father and brother Jim (1924–2008) following careers in the British Army, Ted was keen on joining the Royal Air Force and went to RAF Halton as an aircraft mechanic apprentice in 1937.
+Unlike his father and brother, James Sydney Channell "Jim" Flavell (1924–2008) who followed careers in the British Army, Ted was keen on joining the Royal Air Force and went to RAF Halton as an aircraft mechanic apprentice in 1937.
 In 1938 he was selected for aircrew and sent to Canada for pilot training.

 When Ted Flavell returned to England after the outbreak of World War II, he flew Armstrong Whitworth Whitley, Albemarle, Short Stirling and Handley Page Halifax aircraft.
 He flew many secret missions over Europe and Scandinavia, inserting agents and dropping supplies in occupied territories.
 He also flew aircraft towing glider transports for airborne operations, supporting the Normandy landings on D-Day (see Operation Tonga) and the Battle of Arnhem (see Operation Market Garden).
 Meanthile, Ted's father commanded the 1st Parachute Brigade in North Africa and the 6th Airlanding Brigade in Normandy, before becoming Deputy Chief of Staff of the First Allied Airborne Army.
-Ted's brother Jim served as a second lieutenant in the 2nd Parachute Battalion-Middlesex Regiment, and like Ted took part in the Battle of Arnhem where Jim was taken prisoner of war.
+Ted's brother Jim served as a second lieutenant in the 2nd Battalion, Parachute Regiment, and like Ted took part in the Battle of Arnhem where Jim was taken prisoner of war.

 Ted Flavell was next posted to Palestine during the Palestine Emergency, and on his return to England, married Sheila.
 He went on to the experimental establishment at RAF Beaulieu where he flew many different types of aircraft.
 After World War II, he flew Vickers Wellington, Avro Lincoln and English Electric Canberra bombers and was in the first group of pilots trained for the Vickers Valiant.
 Ted Flavell was assigned to No. 49 Squadron RAF, which operated the Vickers Valiant from RAF Wittering and RAF Marham from 1 May 1956 until 1 May 1965.

 A mushroom cloud rising over Maralinga on 11 October 1956 after a Vickers Valiant piloted by Ted Flavell carried out the first British air drop of an atomic bomb.